WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ## Learn real world skills

 We prepare students for the real-world by teaching them:
+- communication is 90% of the work - even in tech,
+- organisation skills are extremely important,
+- asking questions is a key factor in how fast you learn,
 - how understanding the domain problem and the users is more important than technical skills, and [how to work on a complex, ambiguous project](complex-projects),
 - showing them [how to become as independent as possible](faq#you-ask-us-to-be-as-independent-as-possible-how-can-we-do-that),
 - show them [how to document and share knowledge](email-week-two) to others in a professional manner,